Welcome to today's edition of the Rush 24-7 podcast.

 They cannot make even any sense about it.

-Uh they're in total disarray.
+They're in total disarray.

-I I I begged, I cajoled, I asked all of you.
+I begged, I cajoled, I asked all of you.

-Who needs to be of it?
+Who needs any of it?

 I warned you.

-There was nothing about the Democratic Party that was inspiring that was upbeater positive.
+There was nothing about the Democratic Party that was inspiring, that was upbeater positive.

-Always a always a reason to remain positive.
+Hang in there, ebb and flow in politics, always a reason to remain positive.

-Uh the liberals are back again complaining about conservative talk radio.
+The liberals are back again complaining about conservative talk radio.

 It's unfair.